BACK YARD

 • Lavender (light purple) - the color of penance and sacrifice

-I probably will not wear an actual habit, but when I wrap a prayer shawl around me or put a veil over my head, it might be peach or lavender, and I will think of the significance of those colors.
+I am not currently wearing any habit, but when I wrap a prayer shawl around me or put a veil over my head, it might be peach or lavender, and I will think of the significance of those colors.

 Personal Limitations: